Quadratic differentials as stability conditions: collapsing subsurfaces: Preliminaries on categories and the stability manifold

+sometimes shortened to $\h_Q$ when the quiver with potential is clear.
 It is a finite length, finite, abelian category, see for instance \cite[{Section 3}]{keller_dilog}.
-When the quiver with potential is clear, we will shorten the notation to $\h_Q$.
-By definition, the vertices of the quiver give the simple objects of the module category $\Sim(\h_Q)$, so that in particular the Grothendieck group is $K(\h(Q,W))=\Z^{|Q_0|}.$
+The vertices of the quiver give the simple objects of the module category $\Sim(\h_Q)$, so that in particular the Grothendieck group is $K(\h(Q,W))=\Z^{|Q_0|}.$